AshGovender/DS/README.md

 To develop regression model to predict house pricing using various numerical features.
 The following process was followed:
 	Import the data
 	Check the datatype, shape, info and description etc.
-	Exploratory data analysis (univariate: box plots, histograms), bivariate analysis (scatter plots etc.)
-	Check for null values (remove or imputation)
+	Exploratory data analysis (univariate: box plots, histograms) 	Check for null values (remove or imputation)
 	Split data into train, test and validation set
 	Remove outliers from numerical features (IQR method used)